 "Darling, please.
 I know it's been a rocky year, but I was hoping we could make a fresh start.
 I will be by to pick you up at seven, we can grab a bite to eat before the show.
 Please my angel, do be ready," he said.
 "Are you hungry?
 They have an excellent lunch special.
 My treat."

 "I…I have to get back to work.
 I'm sorry, but it's really quite hectic," Leslie stammered out.
-He stood up and left the tearoom as quickly as his broken toe allowed.
-He was pretty much stupefied for the entire trip back to the agency and didn't notice anything around him.
+He stood up and ran out of the tearoom as quickly as his broken toe allowed.
+He was pretty much stupefied for the entire trip back to the office and didn't notice anything around him.
 One point to Leslie, a hundred to Vincent.

 "Tell me everything," Grigori instructed, so he did.
 From start to finish, he repeated his conversation with Vincent.
 It didn't sound any more sane the second time around.

 "Well, wasn't that the mad hatter's tea party," Grigori observed.

 "And me without my frock.
 What do you think he was doing?"

 Grigori poured them the remainder of the wine while he pondered.
 "Obviously terrifying you, but other than that, I've no idea.
 Was it actually a year ago today you two met?"